dotnet/docs/docs/visual-basic/programming-guide/language-features/data-types/structures.md

 ---
 title: "Structures (Visual Basic)"
-description: "Learn about the Visual Basic structure, a compact object type often more efficient than a class for types with a small amount of data and simple behavior." ms.date: 07/20/2015
+description: "Learn about Visual Basic structures, a compact object type often more efficient than a class for types with a small amount of data and simple behavior." ms.date: 07/20/2015
 helpviewer_keywords:
   - "structures [Visual Basic]"